aleksandar-code/WeatherApp/documentation/text.md

 ### Output

-- What (if any) output does the program or function return
+- What (if any) output does the program or function return.

 ### Steps
 - What are the steps (written in English) necessary to solve